Thornburgh Room

 The Thornburgh Room, the symbolic center of the Thornburgh Forum on Law and Public Policy, celebrates Dick Thornburgh as an outstanding Pennsylvanian.
 The room provides an accessible, light-filled space that presents highlights of the Dick Thornburgh Collection, an extensive archive of personal papers, photographs, video and audio.

-The Thornburgh Room is adjacent to the Hillman Library’s main entrance, the natural teak walls and spectacular floor-to-ceiling windows draw attention to the new facility.
+The Thornburgh Room is located on the first floor of the Hillman Library.
+Recently renovated, the room has spectacular floor-to-ceiling windows bringing light to this prime study space.
 The use of glass to create transparency and light serves as an architectural metaphor for Dick Thornburgh’s dedication to making government transparent and accessible to the people it serves.
-Comfortable furnishings invite library visitors to learn about Dick Thornburgh’s life through the materials on display, or to simply take advantage of the bright space for reading or study.
+Comfortable furnishings invite library visitors to learn about Dick Thornburgh’s life through the many archive materials on display, or to simply take advantage of the bright space for reading or study.

 Large glass cases flank the entrance and provide museum quality display space for the Collection.
-Custom-designed teak study tables feature drawers that allow for the display of artifacts and original documents under glass table tops.
 The room displays will change periodically to create a living, evolving exhibition.
-Computers provide direct online access to the Dick Thornburgh Web site, and the room’s media center displays more than 500 photographs from the Thornburgh archives on a rotating basis.

 The Thornburgh Room has been designed to be fully compliant with the Americans with Disabilities Act, reflecting Dick and Ginny Thornburgh’s longstanding devotion to disability rights.